|

 Upon successful completion of this course the student will be able to:

-- Summarize the basic principles of infection and resistance and their application to transmission of infectious disease.
+- Summarize the basic principles of infection and their application to the prevention of transmission of infectious disease.

-- Explain the mechanisms employed for control of microbial growth and describe the various assays used to evaluate effectiveness of antimicrobial agents, including antibiotic sensitivity testing.
+- Discuss the significance of antimicrobial resistance and describe the various assays used to evaluate effectiveness of antimicrobial agents, including antibiotic sensitivity testing.

 |